 All entities involved in the preparation of therapeutics for clinical studies or commercial sale, including our existing contract manufacturers for our product candidates, are subject to extensive regulation.
 Some components of a finished therapeutic product approved for commercial sale or used in late-stage clinical studies must be manufactured in accordance with GMP.
 These regulations govern manufacturing processes and procedures (including record keeping) and the implementation and operation of quality systems to control and assure the quality of investigational products and products approved for sale.
 Poor control of production processes can lead to the introduction of adventitious agents or other contaminants, or to inadvertent changes in the properties or stability of our product candidates that may not be detectable in final product testing.
 We or our contract manufacturers must supply all necessary documentation in support of a BLA on a timely basis and where required, must adhere to the FDA's or other regulator's good laboratory practices ("GLP"), and GMP regulations enforced by the FDA or other regulator through facilities inspection programs.
 Some of our contract manufacturers, particularly those we anticipate using for production of lovo-cel (when and if approved) have not produced a commercially-approved product and therefore have not obtained the requisite FDA or other marketing approvals to do so.
-Our facilities and quality systems and the facilities and quality systems of some or all of our third-party contractors may be required to successfully complete a pre-approval inspection for compliance with GMPs and other applicable regulations as a condition of marketing approval of our product sor product sor product sor product sor product sor products or the associated quality systems for compliance with the regulations applicable to the activities being conducted.
-If these facilities do not successfully complete a pre-approval plant inspection, it is possible FDA or other marketing approval of the violation of our product specifications or applicable regulations occurs independent of such an inspection or audit, we or the relevant regulatory authority may require remedial measures that may be costly and/or time-consuming for us or a third-party to implement and that may include the temporary or permanent suspension of a clinical study or commercial sales or the temporary or permanent closure of a facility.
+Our facilities and quality systems and the facilities and quality systems of some or all of our third-party contractors may be required to successfully complete a pre-approval inspection for compliance with GMPs and other applicable regulations as a condition of marketing approval of our product candidates.
+In addition, the regulatory authorities may, at any time, audit or inspect a manufacturing facility involved with the preparation of our products or product candidates or the associated quality systems for compliance with the regulations applicable to the activities being conducted.
+If these facilities do not successfully complete a pre-approval plant inspection, it is possible FDA or other marketing approval of the product candidates may be delayed or prevented.

+The regulatory authorities also may, at any time following approval of a product for sale, audit the manufacturing facilities of our third-party contractors.
+If any such inspection or audit identifies a failure to comply with applicable regulations or if a violation of our product specifications or applicable regulations occurs independent of such an inspection or audit, we or the relevant regulatory authority may require remedial measures that may be costly and/or time-consuming for us or a third-party to implement and that may include the temporary or permanent suspension of a clinical study or commercial sales or the temporary or permanent closure of a facility.
 Any such remedial measures imposed upon us or third parties with whom we contract could materially harm our business.